 Ecology has always been the core strength and focus of our consultancy services at Scott Cawley and whilst we have prepared Environmental Impact Statements and provide services for waste licensing, noise and water quality montoring it is ecology that is our passion and motivation.

 Scott Cawley has been at the heart of the some of the most important infrastructure, energy and policy developments in Ireland in the last 15 years.
-Major developments such as Aviva Stadium, Dublin Docklands, Luas, St James's Gate Brewery, Adamstown and Cherrywood SDZs have all been part of our portfolio of development related work.
+Major developments such as Aviva Stadium, Dublin Docklands, Luas, St James's Gate Brewery, Adamstown, Clonburris and Cherrywood SDZs have all been part of our portfolio of development related work.
 Major transport links such as the M11, N7 Newlands Cross, N5, N15, N61, M6 and even the motorway service stations in Kildare, Louth and Fingal have all benefitted from our involvement.
-Future developments including Centre Parcs (Longford), the National Children's Hospital, National Maternity Hospital and the N6 Galway City Transport Project are part of our current project profiles and we hope to be at the heart of the most exciting developments in Ireland in the years to come.
+Recent developments including Centre Parcs (Longford), the National Children's Hospital, National Maternity Hospital and the N6 Galway City Transport Project are part of our project profiles and we hope to be at the heart of the most exciting developments in Ireland in the years to come.

-Our experience is not limited to project-scale development and we have been central to such strategies such as diverse as the Meath County Development Plan 2013-2019, (Draft) Clare County Development Plan 2017-2023, Foodwise 2025, Bru ná Boinne Management Plan and Dublin Docklands and Cherrywood SDZs.
+Our experience is not limited to project-scale development and we have been central to such strategies such as diverse as the Meath County Development Plan 2013-2019, Clare County Development Plan 2017-2023, Foodwise 2025, Bru ná Boinne Management Plan and Dublin Docklands and Cherrywood SDZs.
 We are often consulted by both central and local government on ecological issues, especially those related to Article 6 of the Habitats Directive in which we have a international reputation.